MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 #### Configure scaling

-Configuring scaling is the process of setting up and adjusting system parameters to dynamically allocate resources based on workload demands.
+Configuring scaling is the process of setting up and adjusting parameters to dynamically allocate resources based on workload demands.
 It encompasses strategies such as using autoscaling features, understanding service scaling boundaries, and implementing meaningful load metrics.
 Proper configuration ensures that an application can respond to varying demands while maximizing efficiency.
 When you configure scaling, consider the following strategies:

 *Use services with autoscaling.* The autoscale feature automatically scales infrastructure to meet demand.
 Use platform as a service (PaaS) offerings with built-in autoscale features.
 The ease of scaling on PaaS is a major advantage.
 For example, scaling out virtual machines requires a separate load balancer, client-request handling, and externally stored state.
 PaaS offerings handle most of these tasks.